 Step: 2 Now, look for the “device manager” option and click on it.

-Step: 3 Now new pop up window of device manager will open where look for “network adapter” option and right-click on it and update driver or you can also uninstall it then install it.
+Step: 3 Now new pop-up windows of device manager will open where look for “network adapter” option and right-click on it and update driver or you can also uninstall it then install it.

 That’s all you have to do; after that, restart your device and check is your web browsers loading pages or not.